 I suggest making the topping first to allow the lemon to penetrate the sugar.

-To do this, simply mix together 1/3 cup sugar and lemon zest in a small bowl.
+To do this, mix together 1/3 cup sugar and lemon zest in a small bowl.
 Set the mixture aside for now.
 You’ll sprinkle this lemony-sugary topping on top of the muffins just before placing them in the oven.

 Step #2: Make the Muffin Batter